Ellis8462/Gym-website/README.md

 **Card layout on screens 1400px and above**

-i wanted the cards on the What we offer section to all fit on the same row but the fourth one would go underneath.
+I wanted the cards on the What we offer section to all fit on the same row but the fourth one would go underneath.
 I looked at my code and changed both the cards on the left and right side and made them col-xxl-2 instead of 3 which made all cards stay on the same row.

+**Images causing bad performance**

+I was struggling with website performance with my images for a while.
+I spoke to student mentor and found out the images where to big and the wrong image format.
+I fixed this my resizing the images for different device breakpoints and converted them to a Webp file.

 ## Deployment